-The Magazines segment's operating revenues increased by 65.7% during the period.
-The increase was caused essentially by the impact of the acquisition of magazines from Transcontinental and the increase in custom publishing revenues, partially offset by the decrease in operating revenues caused by the discontinuation of some titles and lower advertising revenues for comparable magazines.
-The downtrend in advertising revenues, which has affected the entire Canadian magazine industry, led to recognition of a \$40,100,000 non-cash goodwill impairment charge in the Magazines CGU in 2016.
-Despite strong competition, with the acquired magazines, TVA Group has become the largest magazine publisher in Quebec.
+The segment's operating revenues decreased by 19.3% during the period despite the acquisition of magazines from Transcontinental Inc. in April 2015.
+The decrease was caused essentially by lower advertising and newsstand revenues for comparable magazines, lower custom publishing revenues, and the discontinuation of some titles.
+The downtrend in advertising revenues, which has affected the entire Canadian magazine industry, led to recognition of a \$42,405,000 non-cash charge for impairment of goodwill and certain intangible assets in the Magazines CGU in 2017 and a \$40,100,000 non-cash goodwill impairment charge in the same CGU in 2016.